egumasa/engagement-annotation-project/docs/2_Part1_Understanding_Engagement.md

 ### Proclaim: Pronounce
 >An utterance which expresses a strong level of writer commitment through the author's explicit emphasis and interpolation.

+In pronounce, the writer shows strong commitment that their idea is TRUE.
+Reader would consider that this is a very bold move.
 - _I therefore **propose** that_ universities have a greater role in working alongside the NCAA in negotiating its television.
 - I _**DID**_ turn out the lights before I left.
 - _But the **facts** of the matter are that_ we have never made the national decisions or marshaled the national resources required for such leadership.